Advertiser Disclosure

 Seat Specs

 In terms of seat specs and overall comfort, Southwest does well.
-They operate exclusively with Boeing 737 aircraft — a narrow-body jet with a single aisle.
-Seats will differ ever so slightly depending on the plane you’re on.
+They operate exclusively with Boeing 737 aircraft, a narrow-body jet with a single aisle.
+Seats differ slightly depending on the plane.

-Even so, with an average pitch length of 31″-33″, a slight recline on most seats, and a full tray table, they pretty much rank right at the top of the low-cost economy seat list.
-Heck, they even rank above average when it comes to industry-wide economy pitch measurements!
+Even so, Southwest seats have an average pitch length of 31 to 33 inches, a slight recline on most seats, and a full tray table.
+They pretty much rank right at the top of the low-cost economy seat list and above average when it comes to industry-wide economy pitch measurements.

-Since seats are on a first come first serve basis, there aren’t special business class types of seats for sale.
-If you board early and/or you’re lucky, you can sit at the bulkhead or in an exit row with a bit of extra legroom.
+For flights departing on or before January 26, 2026, seats are available on a first-come, first-served basis.
+If you board early or you’re lucky, you can sit at the bulkhead or in an exit row with a bit of extra legroom.
+For flights after that date, you’ll need to purchase a higher fare class to sit in the extra legroom or exit row seats.

 Inflight Amenities